NEDONION/next-blog-twitter-app/README.md

-# NextBlogTwitterApp - A Twitter clone App with React and Next.js
+# A Twitter clone App with React and Next.js

 ## Requisites